 With another small saucepan, heat molasses and corn syrup until lukewarm as well.

 While both pans are cooling down a bit, cut cold butter into small pieces, add to flour mixture, and use pasty blender until mixture is fine crumbles.

-Once both pans have cooled to luke warm, add milk mixture, whisk until blended then add molasses mixture.
+Once both pans have cooled to luke warm, add milk mixture to flour mixture, stir until blended then add molasses mixture.
 Stir.

 Add egg and whisk until well Incorporated.

 Pour into prepared baking dish and bake for 45 minutes or until toothpick comes out clean.

 Once cooled, remove from pan and wrap in foil for one day so the top will get sticky.